-Conduct risk is the risk of negative outcomes arising as a result of behaviour or actions of the Banking Group, or those acting on behalf of the Banking Group, that lead to unfair customer, employee, community or other stakeholder outcomes.
+Conduct risk is the risk that a behaviour, or action by either the Banking Group, or those acting on behalf of the Banking Group, does not lead to the appropriate outcome for the Banking Group's colleagues, customers, communities and other stakeholders.

-Conduct risk is inherent in the Banking Group's business activities and arises from inappropriate, unlawful or unethical judgements, behaviours or actions made during the execution of the Banking Group's business activities.
+Conduct risk is inherent in the Banking Group's business activities and arises from negligent, inappropriate, unlawful or unethical judgements, behaviours or actions made during the execution of the Banking Group's business activities.

-Conduct Risk is managed by leveraging policies, frameworks, processes and tools used for other material risk types, such as operational risk, compliance risk and regulatory risk, and through the Banking Group's conduct strategy.
-Governance and oversight of conduct risk and the conduct strategy resides with the Conduct Council, a sub-committee of the Banking Group's RRMC.
-For capital adequacy purposes, conduct risk is part of the calculation of operational risk capital.
+Conduct Risk is managed by leveraging policies, frameworks, processes and tools used for other material risk types, such as operational risk, compliance risk and through the Banking Group's Enterprise Conduct Risk Framework.
+Governance and oversight of conduct risk and the conduct strategy resides with the Customer and Conduct Committee, a sub-committee of the Banking Group's RRMC.